HelloZeroNet/ZeroNet/README.md

  - in Termux install via `pkg install <package-names>`
  - `pkg update`
  - `pkg install python automake autoconf-dev git` (TODO: check fresh installation whether there are more dependencies to install)
+ - (optional) `pkg install tor`
+ - (optional) run tor via `tor --ControlPort 9051 --CookieAuthentication 1` command (you can then open new session by swiping to the right)

 #### Building python dependencies & running
  - clone this repo (NOTE: on Android/Termux you should clone it into "home" folder of Termux, because virtual environment cannot live in `storage/`)